Instructions for authors

 Galley proofs

-After technical editing and preliminary proofreading the files, authors will receive galley proofs for final corrections.
-To avoid delays in publication, proofs should be checked for errors and returned in the time allotted, usually two weeks.
+After technical editing and preliminary proofreading of the files, authors will receive galley proofs for final corrections.
+To avoid delays in publication, proofs should be checked for errors and returned within the allotted time, usually two weeks.

 Ethical guidelines